-Marco Romanato (PhD student)
+Marco Romanato (PhD candidate)

 Marco Romanato completed his Bachelor’s degree in Biomedical Engineering and got his Master’s degree in Bioengineering at University of Padua with a work titled “Model-Based estimation of musculoskeletal forces during locomotion in individuals with parkinson’s disease” in 2018.
 The Master’s thesis project was carried on during the Erasmus+ traineeship program in Enschede, in collaboration with University of Twente (NDL), supervised by the kind attention both of Massimo Sartori (UT) and Zimi Sawacha (UNIPD).
 During his Master’s study he participated the Erasmus+ study program in Reykjavik, at the Reykjavik University from January 2017 to May 2017.